buildbot/buildbot/master/docs/developer/auth.rst

 * The web browser connects to the proxy, requesting the Buildbot home page
 * The proxy negotiates authentication with the browser, as configured
-* Once the user is authenticated, the proxy forwards the request goes to the Buildbot web service.
+* Once the user is authenticated, the proxy forwards the request and the request goes to the Buildbot web service.
   The request includes a header, typically ``Remote-User``, containing the authenticated username.
 * Buildbot reads the header and optionally connects to another service to fetch additional user information about the user.
 * Buildbot stores all of the collected information in the server-side session.